Designing Interfaces

 support@oreilly.com

-It's not easy to design good application interfaces in a world where companies must create compelling, seamless user experiences across an exploding number of channels, screens, and contexts.
-Design patterns, design systems, and component-based UI frameworks have emerged and now rapidly evolve to meet the challenge.

-This bestselling book is one of the few reliable sources to help you navigate through the maze of design options.
-By capturing UI best practices and reusable ideas as design patterns, Designing Interfaces provides solutions to common design problems that you can tailor to the situation at hand.
+Designing good application interfaces isn’t easy now that companies need to create compelling, seamless user experiences across an exploding number of channels, screens, and contexts.
+In this updated third edition, you’ll learn how to navigate through the maze of design options.
+By capturing UI best practices as design patterns, this best-selling book provides solutions to common design problems.

-This updated edition includes patterns for mobile apps and social media, as well as web applications and desktop software.
-Each pattern contains full-color examples and practical design advice that you can use immediately.
-Experienced designers can use this guide as a sourcebook of ideas; novices will find a roadmap to the world of interface and interaction design.
+You’ll learn patterns for mobile apps, web applications, and desktop software.
+Each pattern contains full-color examples and practical design advice you can apply immediately.
+Experienced designers can use this guide as an idea sourcebook, and novices will find a road map to the world of interface and interaction design.